Pikdo/Pikdo/README.md

 # 👋 Hi, I’m Alejandro Picado (PiKdo)

+</> I'm software engineer for 15 years

-👀 I’m interested in current technolgy, financial literacy, science, astronomy and enviroment.
+👀 I’m interested in technolgy, financial literacy, science, astronomy and enviroment.

-🌱 I’m currently learning english, financial literacy, docker, web development.
+🌱 I’m currently learning about development assisted by AI and about everything.

 🥂 I’m looking to collaborate on startups, science and social areas.